akazukin5151/koneko/README.md

     * Hide the history file
     * Fixed crash if filter hides all directories
     * Fixed mode 2 filter showing mode 1 dirs
+    * Fixed filter mode 2 not filtering mode 1 (dirs with numbers will still be shown, but the mode 1 pages won't be, only the `individual` dir)

 #### Code maintenance
 * Simplified code: